hoffmka/eyematics-kds-extended/ValueSet-vs-normal-abnormal.md

 | Draft as of 2025-10-16 | *Computable Name*:VS_Normal_Abnormal |

-ValueSet containing codes that indicate the normality, absence, or unknown status of a clinical finding or condition.
+ValueSet containing codes that indicate the normality status of a clinical finding or condition.
+It includes codes from system Snomed CT where concept descendant-of $SCT#276800000 (Normality findings (qualifier value)).

  **References**